Volcano Erupts In Iceland, Sixth Since December - UrduPoint

 Live video images showed orange lava bursting out of a long fissure, illuminating the billowing smoke rising up into the night sky.

-"A volcanic eruption has begun.
-A fissure has opened east of Sylingarfell," the Icelandic Meteorological Office (IMO) said in a statement, adding that the eruption had started at 9:26 pm (2126 GMT) following a series of earthquakes.
+"An eruption has started on the Sundhnuksgigarod," the Icelandic Meteorological Office (IMO) said in a statement, adding that the eruption had started at 9:26 pm (2126 GMT) following a series of earthquakes.

-The IMO initially estimated the length of the fissure at 1.4 kilometres (0.86 miles), adding in a later statement that it had extended to 3.9 kilometres in 40 minutes.

-It said that there was still "considerable seismic activity" at the northern end of the fissure more than an hour after the start of the eruption.
+The IMO said it had not yet been able to assess the length of the fissure.

 This is the sixth eruption to hit the area since December, coming just two months after the end of a previous eruption that lasted more than three weeks.

-The IMO has warned for weeks that another eruption was likely and said on Monday that "seismic activity" indicated a build-up of pressure to magma accumulation under Svartsengi, where a power plant that supplies electricity and water to around 30,000 people on the peninsula is located.

-The Svartsengi plant was evacuated and has largely been run remotely since the first eruption in the region in December, and barriers have been built to protect it.
+Icelandic media reported that the nearby fishing village of Grindavik was being evacuated, as it had been for previous eruptions, though it was not known how many people were in the area.

-The Reykjanes peninsula had not experienced an eruption for eight centuries until March 2021.
+The Reykjanes peninsula had not experienced an eruption for eight centuries until a March 2021 eruption.

 Iceland is home to 33 active volcano systems, the highest number in Europe.